Shakierguide707/Valorant-Triggerbot/README.md

 2. If you want the bot to work properly, it is important that you set the Valorant enemy color back to red if you have changed it!
 3. In the Valorant crosshair settings it is important that you use a crosshair without a center or import the crosshair code below into valorant for example!

-  If you want to start version 1.5.1 or older:
+  If you want to use version 1.5.1 or older:
 1. Copy the code and then paste it into an application like Eclipse which needs to be in admin mode (Java!).
 2. If you want the bot to work properly, it is important that you set the Valorant enemy color back to red if you have changed it!
 3. In the Valorant crosshair settings it is important that you use a crosshair without a center or import the crosshair code below into valorant for example!